Measuring Outcomes that Matter in Supported Employment

 π Why Outcomes Are Crucial

 Thatβs why measuring outcomes properly is essential.
 A service might have great intentions, but if it canβt evidence its impact, commissioners may look elsewhere.
+Within effective supported employment models, outcome tracking is embedded from referral through to in-work progression β not added retrospectively when a tender is published.
 Using robust outcome frameworks β and presenting them clearly in tenders β can transform your submission.
-Our proofreading & review service helps refine outcome evidence for maximum clarity and impact, so commissioners immediately see the value.

 β What to Measure